How to Make Vegan Flax Muffins

-Only 4 ingredients, too.
-If you want to get fancy, you can add some vanilla :).
+If you want to get fancy, you can add some vanilla extract or some spices.

-I’ve topped these with a bit of dried fruit, but it’s entirely optional.
+I have topped these with a bit of dried fruit, but it is entirely optional.
 A sprinkle on top is all that you will need if you choose to add some, but if you are heading out on an ultra-long hike or bike ride, add more (or chocolate chips!) to help you refuel during your journey.

 Buy a big bag or box of flaxseed meal (store it in the freezer to keep it fresh)–you’re going to make these over and over again!

-Storage: The muffins will keep in a airtight container in the refirgerator for 5 to 6 days or the freezer for up to 3 months.
+Store the cooled muffins in an airtight container at cool room temperature for 2 days, in the refrigerator for 5 to 6 days, or the freezer for up to 3 months.

-Tip: Any creamy-ish nut or seed butter can be used in place of the almond butter.
+Any creamy nut or seed butter can be used in place of the almond butter.
+For example, peanut butter, sunflower seed butte, or cashew butter.
 If the nut or seed butter is unsalted, add about 1/8 to 1/4 teaspoon fine sea salt to the batter.